-Arson Attorney in Houston
+Arson Defense Attorney in Houston

 Penalties and Charges for Arson

 § 28.02 of the Texas Penal Code.
 Depending on the type of arson, this could be charged as a second degree

 Houston criminal defense attorneys at the firm have provided helpful information about the crime of arson

 Sec.
 28.02.
 ARSON:

 A person commits an offense if the person starts a fire, regardless of

-- When it is insured against damage/destruction;
+- When the property is insured for damage/destruction;

 Protecting Your Rights: A Houston Criminal Lawyer